New Zealand Marriage Laws

 4 How to Perform a Wedding in New Zealand

 Now that you've done all of the above, you are ready to perform the wedding!
 Several ministers of the Universal Life Church have gotten ordained online and have successfully acted as wedding celebrants in New Zealand.
 The Universal Life Church is proud to be a fully legally recognized religious entity in the country of New Zealand, and is in good standing with that country's government.
-At the Universal Life Church we receive several calls from wedding officiants in Alabama, after they've received their license to marry by getting ordained online, asking for guidance on how to perform a wedding ceremony.
+At the Universal Life Church we receive several calls from wedding officiants in New Zealand, after they've received their license to marry by getting ordained online, asking for guidance on how to perform a wedding ceremony.
 Once the legal matters have been taken care of, officiating a wedding (while a sometimes-daunting task) can be a great deal of fun.
-We would suggest that new Alabama wedding ministers concerned about the ceremony peruse one of our helpful wedding guides.
+We would suggest that just starting New Zealand wedding ministers concerned about the ceremony peruse one of our helpful wedding guides.
 The minister training org section of our website should offer a helpful refresher for more experienced ministers.

 New Zealand Marriage CodeMarriage in New Zealand is governed by the Office of Births, Deaths and Marriages in The Department of Internal Affairs.
 It is typically reported to us that ministers of the Universal Life Church must present the documents that we make available in our aforementioend New Zealand Celebrant Portfolio.